atreyeem99/ORCA-keywords/README.md

 - `MaxDIIS 12` max. number of DIIS vectors
 - `UseSubMatrixGuess true ` diag a submatrix of the Hessian
 - `Compress true` use compressed storage
+- `DiagShift 0.0 ` shift of the diagonal elements of the Hessian